gvisoc/gvisoc.github.io/_posts/2023-11-05-why-8-bit-computers.md

 <center> - </center>
 <br/>
 <br/>
-*Comment [on this post](https://fedi.gvisoc.com/@gabriel/111355217173150746/embed) on Mastodon, or write to the email at the bottom of the page*
+*Comment [on this post](https://fedi.gvisoc.com/@gabriel/111355217173150746) on Mastodon, or write to the email at the bottom of the page*
 <center><iframe src="https://fedi.gvisoc.com/@gabriel/111355217173150746/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://fedi.gvisoc.com/embed.js" async="async"></script></center>

+[+2A]: /assets/ZX-Spectrum-+2A.jpg "The picture shows a ZX Spectrum +2A inside a box, semi-covered in bubble wrap.
+There is a cassette inside a tape recorder, labeled 'DATACORDER', and a cable is also visible to some extent."
+[+2AMenu]: /assets/ZXSpec2A-Menu.jpg "A TV showing the menu for a Spanish ZX Spectrum +2A"
+[+3BASIC]: /assets/+3-basic-listing.png "A BASIC listing to greet my readers!
+Hi!"
+[+3RESULT]: /assets/+3-basic-result.png "The result of the previous program"
+[TOOTS]: https://fedi.gvisoc.com/@gabriel/111335521838143442 "A post with two pictures of my Commodore 64"